 Now that you know how to make gluten free snickerdoodles, keep these gluten free cookies in mind as a thank you for all your gluten free friends.
-They’ll make great gifts and they’re perfect for holiday cookie exchanges!
+They’ll make great gifts and are perfect for holiday cookie exchanges!

 Gluten Free Rice Flour Snickerdoodles